LucasPickering/slumber/docs/src/api/configuration/index.md

 **Default:** `true`

 Enable/disable the storage of requests and responses in Slumber's local database.
+This is only used in the TUI.
+CLI requests are _not_ persisted unless the `--persist` flag is passed, in which case they will always be persisted.
 [See here for more](../../user_guide/database.md).

 ### `preview_templates`